Skimmeroni/Appunti/AI4ST/Matematica4AI/LinAlg/Eigen.typ

 	$1$.
 By virtue of @Same-multiplicity-is-diagonalizable, it is not diagonalizable.

 	On the other hand, the matrix in @Compute-eigenvectors-2 has three eigenvalues, whose algebraic and geometric multiplicity is $1$ in all of three cases.
+This means that, due to
+	@Distinct-eigenvalues-always-diagonalizable, it is diagonalizable.
-This means that it is diagonalizable; its diagonalization is:
+	The diagonalization is:

 	$ mat(1, 0, 8; 0, -2, 0; 0, 0, -5) =
 	  mat(-frac(4, 3), 0, 1; 0, 1, 0; 1, 0, 0)